 1994 – 1996

 I was tired of drumming in metal bands.
 Despite my attempts to remain interested by way of programming background percussion tracks, I found the “formula” boring and dull.
-I wondered why every song required a guitar solo, I was annoyed with the idea every song required status-quo parts like an intro, verse, and catchy chorus.
+I wondered why every song required a guitar solo and annoyed with the presumption of the intro, verse, and and all-important catchy chorus.
 I was listening to incredible music from The Cure, Sisters of Mercy, Christian Death, and Fields of The Nephilim but I was stuck in a musical limbo that seemed to fear anything outside established norms.
 Musical interests aside, a lifetime of horrors, abuse, and betrayal had filled me with a need to express things far beyond what felt possible within the “Rock and roll all night, party every day” or even “Angel of Death” confines I was so familiar with.
 I needed to find a new musical arena that would permit, even invite, something more honest and personal.